Using Chapter 13 To Repay Your Debts

 If your financial situation is less than ideal and your debt, monthly bills and overdue payments have started to spiral out of control, the best option for you may be to file for Chapter 13 bankruptcy protection.

-At the Law Office of Deborah N. Arthur, we have your best interest in mind when it comes to bankruptcy.
+At the Law Office of Rebecca L. Evans, we have your best interest in mind when it comes to bankruptcy.
 Our mother-daughter legal team believes in focusing on the details to make sure everything in your case is done correctly the first time and that you get the best outcome possible in your bankruptcy case.
 Bankruptcy can be hard both emotionally and financially, and our lawyers know how to navigate the process to make it as easy as we can for you and your family.

 What Is Chapter 13 Bankruptcy?